Research Associate Professor and Associate Vice President

 Dr. Tolwani holds a doctorate of veterinary medicine from Auburn University, in Alabama.
 After two years in private practice, treating pets in Nashville, Tennessee, he turned to research, completing a Ph.D. in cellular and molecular pathology and postdoc residency in laboratory animal/comparative medicine at the University of Alabama, Birmingham.
 For his research, he developed a mouse model to study a common illness in humans associated with an enzyme deficiency in fat metabolism.
 Dr. Tolwani later earned a master of science in management degree, an M.B.A. equivalent for mid-career professionals, at the Stanford Graduate School of Business.

 Dr. Tolwani joined Rockefeller in 2007.
-From 1994 to 2007, he served on faculty at the Stanford University School of Medicine, where his laboratory focused on understanding the molecular mechanisms of brain plasticity.
+From 1994 to 2007, he served on the faculty of the Stanford University School of Medicine, where his laboratory focused on understanding the molecular mechanisms of brain plasticity.